suvarnaghule/registrar-complyhub-ui-automation/README.md

 # _Cypress Automation Framework_

 Welcome to the Cypress Automation Framework repository!
-This framework is designed to simplify and streamline your UI, API, and performance testing using Cypress, a powerful end-to-end testing framework.
+This framework is designed to simplify and streamline your UI and API testing using Cypress, a powerful end-to-end testing framework.

 ## Installation and Setup